Lead and Copper Rule: Adoption

 EPA first issued the Lead and Copper Rule on June 7, 1991.
 The rule required public water systems serving more than 50,000 people to survey their corrosion control systems and to obtain state approval for their systems by January 1, 1997.
 Smaller systems were only required to replace their pipelines if action levels were exceeded in measurements taken at the tap.

 EPA published the Lead and Copper Rule Minor Revisions (LCRMR) in January 2000.
 This rule required water suppliers to install the best available corrosion control mechanisms and to continually observe water levels, even if corrosion control was implemented.
 The revisions were effective April 11, 2000.
 Additional corrections and minor revisions were made in 2004 and 2006.
 A 2007 amendment added new requirements in the areas of monitoring, treatment processes, public education, customer awareness, and lead service line replacement.

-EPA published a white paper in 2016 discussing options for additional revisions to the rule.

 To implement the 2011 Reduction of Lead in Drinking Water Act, EPA published a final rule on September 1, 2020.

-In response to the Flint, Michigan water crisis, EPA published a final rule on January 15, 2021 addressing testing, pipe replacement and related issues.
+In response to the Flint, Michigan water crisis (2014), EPA published a final rule on January 15, 2021, addressing testing, pipe replacement and related issues.
 The rule mandates additional requirements for sampling tap water, corrosion control, public outreach and testing water in schools.
 The rule continues the requirement for replacement of lead service lines (LSLs) when the action level is exceeded, but requires that a utility replace at least 3 percent of its lines annually, compared to 7 percent under the prior regulation.
-The EPA takes the position that although 3% is less than 7%, the new replacement program has fewer loopholes.
+EPA justified the 3% requirement with the explanation that the new replacement program has fewer loopholes.
 Under the prior version, water systems were able to "test out" of the LSL replacement program, delay implementation because they did not have LSL inventories, or complete partial replacements and therefore, few water systems ever satisfied the full 7%.
-Several citizen and environmental groups immediately filed lawsuits challenging the rule.
-On March 12, 2021 EPA delayed the effective date of the rule to June 17, 2021.
+Several citizen and environmental groups immediately filed lawsuits challenging the 2021 rule.

-In December 2021 EPA announced that it is developing a proposed rule to "strengthen the regulatory framework" of the LCR.
+EPA issued its final "Lead and Copper Rule Improvements" regulation on October 8, 2024, which requires the removal of all lead pipes within ten years.
+Additionally, the regulation lowers the action level of lead contamination to 10 ppb from the current limit of 15 ppb, effective in 2027.
+Funding for lead pipe replacement is available to water utilities through the Infrastructure Investment and Jobs Act, the Water Infrastructure Finance and Innovation Act and the Drinking Water State Revolving Fund.
+EPA estimated the costs of the rule as $1.5 billion to $2 billion per year, with benefits of $13 billion to $25 billion per year.